16oberryan/ECE434/hw02/ReadMe.md

 Using bash, sh, and python, the period is fairly stable, with occasional long pulses.
 In C it appears to be perfectly stable When launching vi, in bash, sh, and python, the wave had a series of longer pulses (more noticeable with shorter periods).
 In C, there was no variation (that I noticed)
 After removing some unnecessary lines in the .sh script, the period got closer to the correct period, at ~213ms (using sh) and 13 ms was the shortest possible period

+## Prof. Yoder's comments

+I played with your table's formatting.
+See it at: https://github.com/16oberryan/ECE434/tree/master/hw02

+Is it really outputting -2.5V?
+It shouldn't go below 0.
+Seems like the C code could run faster. etch-a-sketch looks good.

+Grade:  10/10